Skip to content

 To create a Contact Heat Map in Salesforce, start by clicking the Manage Account Plan button.

-You can see there are two critical dimensions.
+You can see there are 2 critical dimensions.
 On the vertical axis, we have Likelihood To Recommend.

 There are six ways to categorize Likelihood To Recommend on the Contact Heat Map.